larntz/lemmy-directory/content/community/discuss.online/flipperzero.md

 ---
 title: "FlipperZero (Unofficial)"
 name: "flipperzero"
-description: "# Welcome## We are an unnoficial CommunityFlipper Zero is a portable multi-tool for pentesters and geeks in Tamagotchi body.
-It loves to hack digital stuff around such as radio protocols, access control systems, hardware and more.
-It's fully opensource and customizable so you can extend it in whatever way you like."
+description: "# Welcome## We are an unofficial CommunityFlipper Zero is a portable multi-tool for pen-testers and geeks in the Tamagotchi body.
+It loves to hack digital stuff, such as radio protocols, access control systems, hardware, etc. It's fully open-source and customizable, so you can extend it however you like."
 type: community
-date: "2023-06-28 15:18:13"
+date: "2023-06-29 12:35:09"
 draft: false
 nsfw: false
 actor_id: "https://discuss.online/c/flipperzero"
 host: discuss.online
-lastmod: "2023-06-22 00:25:08"
+lastmod: "2023-06-29 03:25:50"
 published: "2023-06-16 20:37:30"
-subscribers: 28
+subscribers: 32
-posts: 5
+posts: 6
 comments: 4
-weight: 5
+weight: 6
 dau: 1
-wau: 2
+wau: 1
 mau: 2
 instances:
 - "discuss_online"